Jocelyn Peterman: Mixed doubles

 In April 2016, Peterman and teammate Brett Gallant won the 2016 Canadian Mixed Doubles Curling Trials after battling to a 12–8 win over Laura Crocker and Geoff Walker at the Nutana Curling Club in Saskatoon, Sask.
 The new champions were playing in their first Mixed Doubles event together.
 The pair played in the 2018 Canadian Mixed Doubles Curling Olympic Trials, going undefeated in group play, but lost to the eventual champion John Morris / Kaitlyn Lawes pairing in the semifinal.
 Peterman and Gallant also won the 2019 Canadian Mixed Doubles Curling Championship, defeating Nancy Martin and Tyrel Griffith in the final.
 The pair represented Canada at the 2019 World Mixed Doubles Curling Championship, where they won the silver medal after losing 6–5 to Sweden's Anna Hasselborg and Oskar Eriksson on the last rock.
 The duo returned to defend their championship title at the 2021 Canadian Mixed Doubles Curling Championship, as the 2020 championship was cancelled due to the pandemic.
 After finishing 5–1 through the round robin, they lost to Kadriana Sahaidak and Colton Lott in the round of 8, eliminating them from contention.

 On March 2, 2022, Curling Canada announced that Peterman and Gallant would represent Canada at the 2022 World Mixed Doubles Curling Championship after the Canadian Mixed Doubles Championship was cancelled due to COVID.
 At the championship, the pair finished second in their pool with an 8–1 record, only suffering one loss to Scotland's Eve Muirhead and Bobby Lammie.
 This earned them a spot in the qualification game against Norway's Maia and Magnus Ramsfjell.
 After a tight game all the way through, Norway scored two in the final end to win the game 6–5, eliminating the Canadians in fifth place.

-On the World Curling Tour, Gallant and Peterman have won the 2018 Battleford Mixed Doubles Fall Curling Classic and the 2019 China Open.
+Peterman and Gallant went undefeated through the round robin of the 2023 Canadian Mixed Doubles Curling Championship with a 7–0 record.
+They then won both their quarterfinal and semifinal game to reach the final where they faced Jennifer Jones and Brent Laing.
+After a tight game all the way through, Jones and Laing scored five in the eighth end to win the game 9–4.
+Peterman and Gallant also competed in the 2024 Canadian Mixed Doubles Curling Championship, where they finished in third place.

+By virtue of their third place finish at the 2024 Canadian Mixed Doubles Championships, Peterman and Gallant qualified for the 2025 Canadian Mixed Doubles Curling Olympic Trials, where the team went undefeated, beating the team of Rachel Homan and Brendan Bottcher 8-7 in the final, qualifying her and Gallant for the 2025 World Mixed Doubles Curling Championship.
+At the 2025 Worlds, Peterman and Gallant would finish in 6th place, earning enough points to directly qualify them to represent Canada at the 2026 Winter Olympics.